-Introduction To Rail Interview Questions And Answers
+Introduction to Rail Interview Questions and Answers

-Below are the 10 important 2019 Rail Interview Questions and answers that are frequently asked in an interview.
+Below are the ten important 2023 Rail Interview Questions and answers frequently asked in an interview.

 Part 1 – Rail Interview Questions (Basic)

 This first part covers basic Rail Interview Questions and Answers:

-1. What is Ruby on Rail?
+Q1.
+What is Ruby on Rail?

-Rail: It is a framework used for building a web application
+- Rail: It is a framework used for building a web application.

 - Configure your code with Database Schema.

-- No compilation phase required.
+- No compilation phase is required.

 The different advantages of using Ruby on Rail are as follows:

-3. Why Ruby on Rail?
+Q3.
+Why Ruby on Rail?